-So we decided to start one of our own.
+So we decided to start an agency of our own.

-There’s no one perfect agency, but we’re dedicated to help you find yours, and we’re happy either way, no matter who you choose.
+There’s no one perfect agency, but we’re dedicated to becoming yours.

 We offer a quick (free!) quiz to help you see if you’d be a good candidate for surrogacy.
 Click here to take it now!